anaclumos/extracranial/Research/pages/The Battle of Flow and Asana.md

 1. If you are in a competitive [[Venture Capital|VC]]-funded space, it's foolish to compete without raising money.
 Don't bring a knife to a gun fight.
 2. The best product doesn't always win, and product is not a longterm competitive advantage.
 3. If a tree falls in the forest and nobody is around to hear it, it didn't fall.
-4. Every developer in the world wakes up thinking "I should build a to-do list app" and people love jumping between productivity apps and workflows.
+4. Every developer in the world wakes up thinking **I should build a to-do list app** and people love jumping between productivity apps and workflows.
 There is no moat in productivity—avoid it if you can.
 5. Running a SaaS business without deeply understanding churn, LTV, CAC etc, is like flying a plane without instrumentation—really stupid and dangerous.
 6. Failure sneaks up on you slowly, then all at once.
 7. R&D is EXPENSIVE.
 Especially when competing with venture.